PMK-Probing-Solutions-Germany/pmk-probes/docs/source/quickstart.rst

    from pmk_probes.probes import BumbleBee2kV, FireFly
    from pmk_probes.power_supplies import PS03, Channel

-   # Create a power supply object
-   ps = PS03('COM3')  # replace 'COM3' with the actual serial port of the power supply
+   ps = PS03('COM3')  # replace 'COM3' with the actual serial port of the power supply firefly1 = FireFly(ps, Channel.CH2)  # FireFly probe at channel 2 of the power supply
-   # Create the probe objects
-   bumblebee1 = BumbleBee2kV(ps, Channel.CH1)  # BumbleBee2kV probe at channel 1 of the power supply
-   bumblebee1.attenuation = 500  # set the attenuation ratio to 500:1
-   print(bumblebee1.attenuation)  # should print 500

-   firefly1 = FireFly(ps, Channel.CH2)  # FireFly probe at channel 2 of the power supply
    firefly1.auto_zero()  # auto zero the probe